Police begin arrests, escalate efforts to end Canada’s ‘Freedom Convoy’

-“I implore anyone that’s there: Get in your truck and we will navigate safe passage for you to leave our city streets,” Ottawa Interim Police Chief Steve Bell said at a news conference Thursday.
+“I implore anyone that’s there: Get in your truck and we will navigate safe passage for you to leave our city streets,” Ottawa interim police chief Steve Bell said at a news conference Thursday.

 Police Thursday evening cordoned off large swaths of downtown Ottawa and set up checkpoints around illegal encampments, where for three weeks big rigs and demonstrators opposed to public health mandates and Prime Minister Justin Trudeau largely had free rein.